whofferbert/key-mode/README.md

   Additionally, you can provide your own step pattern and key if desired.

+  Most options can be mixed and matched as you might expect.

 Usage:
-  key-mode -key [note] -mode [mode] key-mode -key [note] -steps ["quoted pattern"]
+  key-mode.pl -key [note] -mode [mode] key-mode.pl -key [note] -steps ["quoted pattern"]

-  Key:
+  -R
+  -key [note]
     [note] can be any of:
     A A# B C C# D D# E F F# G G#

-  Mode:
+  -m
+  -mode [mode]
-    [mode] can be any of:
+    [mode] can be any of: Major, Minor,
-    Ionian Dorian Phrygian Lydian Mixolydian Aeolian Locrian

-  Steps:
+    Major, Mixolydian, Aeolian, Super Locrian, Minor, Phrygian, Ionian, Lydian, Locrian, Harmonic Minor, Dorian

+  -P
+  -steps ["quoted pattern"]
     ["quoted pattern"] can consist of any quoted and space delimited set of 7 numbers which add up to 12, to allow for extrapolation of non-built in modes.

-Additional Options
+Options:

+  -b
+  -flat
+    Use flat notes inseted of sharp.

+  -n
   -name ["Scale Name"]
     Scale Name can be any quoted string.
     Provides the name to display when using a custom Step signature

+  -color-1 [COLOR] ... -color-7 [COLOR]
+    Assign a specific color to the given notes, when drawing the guitar fingerboard patterns.
+    -color-1 is the root, -color-3 is the third, etc.
+    Colors may be any of:
+      DEFAULT, BOLD, BLACK, RED, BLUE, YELLOW, GREEN, MAJENTA, CYAN, WHITE, BBLACK, BRED, BBLUE, BYELLOW, BGREEN, BMAJENTA, BCYAN, BWHITE, BGDEFAULT, BGBLACK, BGRED, BGBLUE, BGYELLOW, BGGREEN, BGMAJENTA, BGCYAN, BGWHITE

+  -c
+  -condense
+    Print the guitar fingerboards or the piano keyboards in multiple columns.
+    Good for running with a wide terminal

+  -static-triad-colors
+    Only print triads with the same set of colors, representing root, third, fifth.

+Guitar Options

+  -F
   -fingerboards
     For each chord in the scale, print a representation of a guitar figerboard, with the notes displayed

+  -g
   -guitar-tuning ["Open Notes"]
     Open notes can be any quoted list of notes, low to high.
     Not limited to 6 strings.
     Default is "E A D G B E"

-  -root-color [COLOR]
-    Default is BRED
-  -third-color [COLOR]
-    Default is BYELLOW
-  -fifth-color [COLOR]
-    Default is BGREEN

-    Assign a specific color to the root/third/fifth notes, when drawing the guitar fingerboard patterns.
-    Colors may be any of:
-      DEFAULT, BOLD, BLACK, RED, BLUE, YELLOW, GREEN, MAJENTA, CYAN, WHITE, BBLACK, BRED, BBLUE, BYELLOW, BGREEN, BMAJENTA, BCYAN, BWHITE, BGDEFAULT, BGBLACK, BGRED, BGBLUE, BGYELLOW, BGGREEN, BGMAJENTA, BGCYAN, BGWHITE

-  -condense-boards
-    Print the guitar fingerboards in multiple columns Good for running with a wide terminal
+Keyboard Options

+  -K
+  -keyboards
+    For each chord in the scale, print a representation of a piano keyboard, with the notes highlighed on the keyboard

 Examples:

   Get info on A Dorian
-    key-mode -key A -mode dorian
+    key-mode.pl -key A -mode dorian

   Get info on E Aeolian, along with fretboard note positions
-    key-mode -key E -mode Aeolian -fingerboards
+    key-mode.pl -key E -mode Aeolian -fingerboards

   Get info about a user-provided scale
-    key-mode -key E -steps "1 3 1 2 1 2 2" -name "Super Locrian"
+    key-mode.pl -key E -steps "1 3 1 2 1 2 2" -name "Super Locrian"

   Get info and fingerboard patterns for an 8 string guitar with weird tuning:
-    key-mode -key B -mode Mixolydian -fingerboards -guitar-tuning "E A D A D G B E"
+    key-mode.pl -key B -mode Mixolydian -fingerboards -guitar-tuning "E A D A D G B E"

+  Get info about a keyboard, condensed
+    key-mode.pl -key G -mode Phrygian -keyboards -condense

+  The argument handling also supports shorthand addressing on most options.
+  To see condensed keyboard and fingerboard renditions of a Db Major scale:
+    key-mode.pl -b -R Db -m Major -F -K -c

 ```